 We are also committed to protecting and promoting human rights globally.
 We do not tolerate illegal child labor, forced labor, or any use of force or other form of coercion, fraud, deception, abuse of power or other means to control people in order to exploit them.
-We respect international principles of human rights including, but not limited to, those in the UN Declaration of Human Rights, the Trafficking Victims Protection Act as amended, and the California Transparency in Supply Chains Act of 2010.
-We embody these principles and commitments in The IP Way and in our corporate policies, Code of Conduct and Supplier Code of Conduct ("Supplier Code").
+We respect international principles of human rights - including, but not limited to, those in the UN Declaration of Human Rights, the Trafficking Victims Protection Act as amended, and the UK Modern Slavery Act of 2015 - and embody these principles and commitments in The IP Way and in our corporate policies, Code of Conduct and Supplier Code of Conduct ("Supplier Code").
+We comply with the employment laws of every country in which we operate and expect those with whom we do business to do the same.
+In 2012, we updated our website with a Human Rights Statement, our Supplier Code and a revised version of our commitments more public and ensure our stakeholders know the standards we apply to ourselves and expect from all of our business partners.
+Additionally, starting in 2013, we began sending our Supplier Code to all International Paper suppliers - including vendors, contractors and service providers of any kind.
+In the United Kingdom, all suppliers received the Supplier Code in 2014.
+With the Supplier Code, we also provided notification to all suppliers confirming we expected them to follow its standards - standards that were nothing new, but were now formally memorialized in the Supplier Code.
+This global distribution and notification process to all suppliers is now complete.
+Furthermore, during the past two years, we have revised all our supply agreement templates to require an affirmative commitment from suppliers to comply with our Supplier Code.